 - As it was most likely to happen, Shockley’s and Noyce’s scientific visions and egos clashed over the poor quality of management of the former.
 Due to this seven young researchers left the company along with Dr Noyce and they chose Noyce as their leader.
 They were called the ‘traitorous eight’, and together they found Fairchild Semiconductor in 1957.
 The company was a success with several inventions to its name, including Integrated Circuits or Integrated Chips.
 It was a chip of silicon that had many transistors etched into it all at once.
 By 1968 he became a millionaire.

 - In 1968 he left Fairchild with Gordon E. Moore and together they found Intel Corporation.
-At Intel he oversaw Ted Hoff’s invention of the Microprocessor.
+At Intel, he oversaw Ted Hoff’s invention of the Microprocessor.
 The invention of the microprocessor was a huge advancement of technology and this marked his second revolution.

 - Noyce is credited with setting the work culture of Silicon Valley.
 When he was a manager, he promoted the casual working environment.
 His managerial style was named ‘Roll up the sleeve style’ that gave enough room to the employees to accomplish what they desired to.

 - Robert Noyce has 17 patents on semiconductor devices.
-Noyce has been honored with several awards.
+Noyce has been honoured with several awards.
 He got the ‘Stuart Ballantine Medal’ from the Franklin Institute in 1966 and National Medal of Science in 1979.
 He was awarded the National Medal of Technology in 1987 and Charles Stark Draper Award in 1990 for his ‘integrated circuit’.
 Noyce was welcomed into the Business Hall of Fame in 1989 by George W. Bush.

 The post is a part of a B’day Series where we celebrate the birthday of renowned personalities from Tech Industry, very frequently.
 The series includes Entrepreneurs, C-level Executives, innovators or a renewed leaders who moved the industry with his exponential skill set and vision.
 The intent is to highlight the person’s achievements and touch base the little known, but interesting, part of his life.
 You can see the list of all earlier celebrated tech personalities, including Mark Zuckerberg, Marissa Mayor, Sean Parker, Andy Rubin, Julian Assange, Sir Richard Branson, Sergey Brin by following this link or subscribe to your daily newsletter.